jreypo/jreypo.github.io/_posts/2012-12-21-how-to-install-the-vcloud-adapter-in-vc-ops-5-6.md

 ---
-title: How to install the vCloud Adapter in vC Ops 5.6
+title: How to install the vCloud Adapter in vCenter Operations 5.6
 date: 2012-12-21
 type: post
 classes: wide